Cloudflare (NYSE:NET) Releases FY 2022 Earnings Guidance

-Cloudflare (NYSE:NET – Get Rating) last issued its quarterly earnings results on Thursday, May 5th.
-The company reported $0.01 EPS for the quarter, topping the consensus estimate of ($0.09) by $0.10.
-The company had revenue of $212.20 million during the quarter, compared to analyst estimates of $205.66 million.
-Cloudflare had a negative net margin of 35.83% and a negative return on equity of 17.74%.
-The firm’s revenue was up 53.7% compared to the same quarter last year.
-During the same quarter in the previous year, the firm earned ($0.11) EPS.
-On average, equities research analysts predict that Cloudflare will post -0.41 EPS for the current fiscal year.

-In other news, CFO Thomas J. Seifert sold 10,000 shares of the stock in a transaction dated Tuesday, March 29th.
-The shares were sold at an average price of $129.35, for a total transaction of $1,293,500.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, Director Carl Ledbetter sold 450 shares of the stock in a transaction dated Monday, April 4th.
-The stock was sold at an average price of $128.40, for a total transaction of $57,780.00.
-Following the sale, the director now directly owns 9,063 shares in the company, valued at approximately $1,163,689.20.
+In related news, Director Carl Ledbetter sold 20,000 shares of the firm’s stock in a transaction that occurred on Thursday, March 24th.
+The stock was sold at an average price of $122.51, for a total transaction of $2,450,200.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, CFO Thomas J. Seifert sold 10,000 shares of the firm’s stock in a transaction on Thursday, March 17th.
+The stock was sold at an average price of $100.00, for a total value of $1,000,000.00.
 The disclosure for this sale can be found here.
-Insiders sold 580,671 shares of company stock worth $61,108,321 in the last ninety days.
-20.69% of the stock is currently owned by corporate insiders.
+Insiders have sold a total of 482,956 shares of company stock valued at $51,485,911 over the last three months.
+20.69% of the stock is owned by corporate insiders.

-Institutional investors and hedge funds have recently modified their holdings of the company.
-EverSource Wealth Advisors LLC purchased a new stake in shares of Cloudflare during the fourth quarter worth approximately $34,000.
-Advisors Asset Management Inc. increased its stake in shares of Cloudflare by 128.4% during the fourth quarter.
-Advisors Asset Management Inc. now owns 1,462 shares of the company’s stock worth $192,000 after buying an additional 822 shares during the period.
-Bridgefront Capital LLC purchased a new stake in shares of Cloudflare during the first quarter worth approximately $221,000.
-Fund Management at Engine No. 1 LLC purchased a new stake in shares of Cloudflare during the first quarter worth approximately $281,000.
-Finally, Forum Financial Management LP purchased a new stake in shares of Cloudflare during the fourth quarter worth approximately $313,000.
-69.96% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Metropolitan Life Insurance Co NY increased its holdings in Cloudflare by 1.0% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 16,507 shares of the company’s stock worth $2,171,000 after purchasing an additional 167 shares during the period.
+EverSource Wealth Advisors LLC purchased a new position in shares of Cloudflare in the 4th quarter valued at $34,000.
+Forum Financial Management LP increased its holdings in shares of Cloudflare by 11.5% in the 1st quarter.
+Forum Financial Management LP now owns 2,653 shares of the company’s stock valued at $317,000 after acquiring an additional 273 shares during the period.
+The Manufacturers Life Insurance Company increased its holdings in shares of Cloudflare by 7.1% in the 1st quarter.
+The Manufacturers Life Insurance Company now owns 8,314 shares of the company’s stock valued at $998,000 after acquiring an additional 550 shares during the period.
+Finally, Comerica Bank increased its holdings in shares of Cloudflare by 8.0% in the 4th quarter.
+Comerica Bank now owns 8,562 shares of the company’s stock valued at $726,000 after acquiring an additional 637 shares during the period.
+Institutional investors own 69.96% of the company’s stock.

 CloudFlare, Inc operates as a cloud services provider that delivers a range of services to businesses worldwide.
 The company offers an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and IoT devices.